arkency/posts/posts/2023-04-17-the-most-important-boundary-in-your-app.md

 - **Flexibility**: Decoupling allows developers to switch frameworks, libraries, or even languages without having to rewrite the entire application.
 - **Testability**: When domain logic is decoupled from framework internals, it is easier to test the core functionality without complex setups or dependencies.
 - **Maintainability**: Decoupled applications are easier to maintain because they have a clearer separation of concerns, making it easier to identify and fix issues.

+Similar examples will be addressed in the upcoming Rails Business Logic Masterclass course.
+Subscribe to the newsletter below so you don't miss any updates.